klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 +++++++++++++

 This command shows all :term:`modules` whose names or :term:`sources` match a regexp.

-Mandatory option "--maxstate" defines the maximum :term:`state` a module may have.
 Parameter REGEXP is a perl compatible :term:`regular expression`.

 check
 +++++